Layr-Labs/eigenda/docs/spec/overview.md

 **Bridging**.
 For a DA attestation to be consumed by the L2 end-user (e.g. a rollup), the it must be bridged to a chain from which the L2 can read.
 This might simply be the Ethereum L1 itself, but in many cases it is more economical to bridge directly into the L2 since this drastically decreases signature verification costs.
 For the time being all attestations are bridged to the L1 by the disperser.

 **Retrieval**.
 Interested parties such as rollup challengers that want to obtain rollup blob data can retrieve a blob by downloading the encoded chunks from the DA nodes and decoding them.
-The blob loopup information contained in the request is obtained from the from the bridged attestation to the DA nodes.
+The blob lookup information contained in the request is obtained from the from the bridged attestation to the DA nodes.

 ## Protocol Overview

 For expositional purposes, we will divide the protocol into two conceptual layers:
-- Consensus Layer: Modules to ensure that whenever a DA attestation is accepted by an end-user (e.g. a rollup), then then the data is indeed available.
+- Consensus Layer: Modules to ensure that whenever a DA attestation is accepted by an end-user (e.g. a rollup), then the data is indeed available.
 More specifically, the consensus layer ensures that the system observes the safety and liveness tolerances defined in the [Security Model](#Security-Model) section.
 - Network Layer: The communications protocol which ensures that the liveness and saftey of the protocol are robust against network-level events and threats.

 ![image](../assets/consensus-layer.png)